actions/setup-python/README.md

 ## Supported architectures

-Using `architecture` input it is possible to specify required Python/PyPy interpreter architecture: `x86` or `x64`.
-If input is not specified the architecture defaults to `x64`.
+Using `architecture` input it is possible to specify the required Python/PyPy interpreter architecture: `x86` or `x64`.
+If the input is not specified the architecture defaults to `x64`.

 ## Caching packages dependencies

 The action has built-in functionality for caching and restoring dependencies.
 It uses [actions/cache](https://github.com/actions/toolkit/tree/main/packages/cache) under the hood for caching dependencies but requires less configuration settings.
 Supported package managers are `pip`, `pipenv` and `poetry`.
 The `cache` input is optional, and caching is turned off by default.

 The action defaults to searching for a dependency file (`requirements.txt` for pip, `Pipfile.lock` for pipenv or `poetry.lock` for poetry) in the repository, and uses its hash as a part of the cache key.
-Input `cache-dependency-path` is used for cases when multiple dependency files are used, they are located in different subdirectories or different files for the hash want to be used.
+Input `cache-dependency-path` is used for cases when multiple dependency files are used, they are located in different subdirectories or different files for the hash that want to be used.

- - For `pip`, the action will cache global cache directory
+ - For `pip`, the action will cache the global cache directory
  - For `pipenv`, the action will cache virtualenv directory
  - For `poetry`, the action will cache virtualenv directory